pubkey/rxdb/docs-src/docs/rx-storage-opfs.md

 Often developers are confused with the differences between the `File System Access API` and the `Origin Private File System (OPFS)`.

 - The `File System API` provides access to the files on the device file system, like the ones shown in the file explorer of the operating system.
-To use the ile System API, the user has to actively select the files from a filepicker.
+To use the File System API, the user has to actively select the files from a filepicker.
 - `Origin Private File System (OPFS)` is a sub-part of the `File System API` and it only describes the things you can do with the filesystem root from `navigator.storage.getDirectory()`.
 OPFS writes to a **sandboxed** filesystem, not visible to the user.
 Therefore the user does not have to actively select or allow the data access.